Landfill to landmark: Lucknow's Rashtriya Prerna Sthal rises as riverside memorial | Science-Environment

 On Thursday, Prime Minister Narendra Modi inaugurated the Rashtriya Prerna Sthal in Lucknow on the birth anniversary of former prime minister Atal Bihari Vajpayee.

-Defence Minister Rajnath Singh, Uttar Pradesh Governor Anandiben Patel, and Chief Minister Yogi Adityanath were present at the ceremony.
+Defence Minister Rajnath Singh, Uttar Pradesh Governor Anandiben Patel, and Chief Minister Yogi Adityanath were present at the event.

 Developed at Rs 230 crore by the Lucknow Development Authority (LDA), the complex is spread over 65 acres along the Gomti in the Basant Kunj Yojana area of Dubagga.